 Health systems research has been fundamental to Liberia’s efforts to revise its community health program and policy in recent years.
-Such endeavors to strengthen its national health system means Liberia is a step closer to Universal Health Coverage (UHC).
+Such endeavours to strengthen its national health system means Liberia is a step closer to Universal Health Coverage (UHC).

 In 2011, the Government of Liberia (GOL), launched the Essential Package of Health Services (EPHS) as part of the 10-year National Health and Social Welfare Policy and Plan.
 The EPHS, based on Primary Health Care (PHC) principles, recognized Community Health Systems (CHS) as the principle means for PHC delivery to the population.
 Within three years of implementation, the EPHS yielded some promising results with a tangible impact on child mortality – Liberia met Millennium Development Goal 4.